 Watch the Regis University Singers' Club Q memorial performance.

-Department Co-Chair, Music Program Director, Associate Professor
+Department Co-Chair, Music Program Director, Professor

 Music Scholarships